 My mouth is dry unlike the weather – rain hammers onto my hood – flows off – there’s a waterfall in front of my face as I fast walk from where I’ve been.
-Angling my head to avoid the water brings brown strings of flesh scattered across the cement to my attention: worms, too many to count, all on their way like me.
+Angling my head to avoid the rush brings brown strings of flesh scattered across the cement to my attention: worms, too many to count, on their way like me.

 The shadows are thick enough to remove accountability from my steps, still I move to the street – walk until headlights beep – back on the sidewalk I try to focus on the rain but it’s just a drizzle now – I know the way home by heart – no distractions –

-The truth is further away than this puddle in my path – I hop over onto a concrete island in a raindrop canal – three people with somewhere to be splash past me – one of them gloated about a five-hundred-dollar check coming on the first and the other two listened like it was their Sunday.
+The truth is further away than this puddle in my path – I hop over – onto a concrete island in a raindrop canal – three people with somewhere to be splash past me – a flash of lightning reveals their deeds –

 What is it about rain that makes worms commit suicide?
-They don’t eat cement.